NamelessMC/Nameless-Docker/README.md

 By default, the web server will be available at `0.0.0.0:80`, means if you deployed it on you own computer, the URL is gonna be `http://localhost`.
 Instead, if you did it on a remote server, the URL would be `http://<your-server-ip-addr>`.

 Follow the install instructions.
-When the database configuration page shows up, fill in `nameless_db` for the *database address*.
+When the database configuration page shows up, fill in `db` for the *database address*.
 For database username, password and database name, fill `nameless` for all of them, if you used default database credentials.

 When you're done, submit and follow the rest of installation.